microsoft/codetour/README.md

 ### Step titles

 By default, the `CodeTour` tree displays each tour step using the following display name format: `#<stepNumber> - <filePath>`.
 However, if you'd like to give the step a more friendly name, you can edit the step's description and add a markdown heading to the top of it, using whichever heading level you prefer (e.g. `#`, `##`, etc.).
-For example, if you add a step whose description starts with `### Activation, the step and tree view would look like the following:
+For example, if you add a step whose description starts with `### Activation`, the step and tree view would look like the following:

 <img width="500px" src="https://user-images.githubusercontent.com/116461/76721235-91ac4780-66fc-11ea-80bf-f6de8bf4b02e.png" />

-While you can any heading leve for the step title, we'd recommend using `###` or "lower" (e.g. `####`), since that provides a nice look within the step's comment UI.
+While you can any heading level for the step title, we'd recommend using `###` or "lower" (e.g. `####`), since that provides a nice look within the step's comment UI.

 > If you'd like to add step titles to a tour, but don't want to add markdown headings to their descriptions, you can manually set the `title` property for each step in the tour's underlying `JSON` file (which can be found in the `.vscode/tours` directory).
 See [tour schema](#tour-schema) for more detials.